michael-fonder/fonder_thesis-2016/MSCKF/README.txt

-Use the CMakeLists to build a demonstration of our implemetation.
+Use the CMakeLists to build a demonstration of the implemetation.

 The binary file will be build in the "build" folder.